 One of the underlying themes of the discussion was the growing influence of technology across the PE spectrum.
 This is no longer exclusively within the realms of Venture Capital.
 Traditional buyout firms must pay attention to potentially disruptive technologies that could undercut and displace their larger more traditional businesses.
 In addition, understanding new and developing technologies serves to educate and inform wider business decisions.

-Even Warren Buffett, the Sage of Omaha himself, conceded that he was wrong to overlook the recent technology stalwarts of Amazon and other FAANGS because he did not understand them.
+Even Warren Buffett, the Sage of Omaha himself, conceded that he was wrong to overlook the recent technology stalwarts of Amazon and the others in the FAANGs because he did not understand them.

 As well as informing investment decisions, GPs and LPs are themselves businesses and embracing such technology to improve operations, culture and efficiency is important.
 Various examples were given and can be seen from such things as better data management, Customer Relationship Management systems (CRMs), internal messaging systems such as Slack to communicate better, and iPads instead of paper presentations at Annual General Meetings (AGMs).